ivanslapnicar/GIAN-Applied-NLA-Course/README.md

 * tutorial assignments start with `T`, and
 * solutions to tutorial assignments start with`S`.

 PDF files for the three modules are also provided.
+The notebooks have been updated and ported to current version of Julia, but the PDF file are from the original course.

 To understand the author's concepts behind the creation of the course, read the [Manifest](src/Manifest.md).